Chicago Lawyers Answer Post-Decree Proceeding FAQs

 Can Nottage and Ward, LLP help me after my divorce even if they did not represent me during my divorce?

 A: Yes.
-Disputes often arise after a divorce in Chicago, especially in the areas of child custody and visitation and support.
+Disputes often arise after a divorce in Chicago, especially in the areas of child allocation and visitation and support.
 These disputes may require modification of the original terms of your divorce decree.

 A: In the event that your former spouse is not complying with the terms of your divorce decree, legal counsel will be necessary to enforce the existing or modified order.

 A: Yes.
 Changes in your personal and professional life, such as being transferred to another state for work, a salary raise or reduction, military deployment, prolonged illness or disability, or remarrying may make complying with the original terms of the divorce impossible.
-Therefore, the judgment, in terms of child custody, child support, visitation, and maintenance, should reflect your new circumstances.
+Therefore, the judgment, in terms of child allocation, child support, visitation, and maintenance, should reflect your new circumstances.

 A: Yes, a hearing is required to make modifications to the original court order.
 The first step is to file a post-judgment modification petition and then go from there.

 A: In most cases, no. You cannot always predict how or when your personal and professional circumstances will change and so it would be unrealistic to impose a time limit to modify the original divorce decree.
-However, in the case of child custody and visitation, the court may not allow any modifications of the original order if it is deemed to be not in the best interest of the child.
+However, in the case of child allocation and visitation, the court may not allow any modifications of the original order if it is deemed to be not in the best interest of the child.
 For example, if your child lives with your former spouse and attends school in that area, the court may not grant a modification order that would move your child to your residence if that means having to leave family, friends, and current school.
-Generally, an Illinois court does not revisit child custody for to the first 2 years to avoid instability for the child.
+Generally, an Illinois court does not revisit child allocation for to the first 2 years to avoid instability for the child.
 But, as the court governs its decisions by what is "in the best interest of the child," circumstances may allow for an earlier modification of visitation or other provisions.

 Q: Can Nottage and Ward, LLP help me after my divorce even if they did not represent me during my divorce?